videojs/http-streaming/docs/troubleshooting.md

 ## Desktop Safari/iOS Safari/Android Chrome/Edge exhibit different behavior from other browsers

 Some browsers support native playback of certain streaming formats.
 By default, we defer to the native players.
 However, this means that features specific to videojs-http-streaming will not be available.

+On Edge and mobile Chrome 608 captions, ID3 tags or live streaming may not work as expected with native playback, it is recommended that  `overridenative` be used on those platforms if necessary.

 Solution: use videojs-http-streaming based playback on those devices: https://github.com/videojs/http-streaming#overridenative